Quantum Beats in Many-Body Localized Systems: Methods

 in the subspace spanned with $\ket{\phi_1}=\ket{\dots 0_j\dots 1_{j+k}\dots}$ and $\ket{\phi_2}=\ket{\dots 1_j\dots 0_{j+k}\dots}$.
 Again, $E_i^0$ denotes unperturbed energies, and $j_{\rm eff}(k)\sim W^{-k+1}$ denotes the effective tunnelling element that decays exponentially with distance $k$.

 Let us take, without loss of generality, $\ket{\phi_1}$ as the initial state.
-Time evolution with $H_{\rm res}$ in Eq.~\eqref{Ham2} allows us to calculate the number entropy $S_n=-P_1(t)\ln P_1(t)-P_2(t)\ln P_2(t)$, where $P_1 \equiv P(\ket{\phi_1})$, $P_2 \equiv P(\ket{\phi_2})=1-P_1$ and we suppose that the particle hops across the boundary.
+Time evolution with $H_{\rm res}$ in Eq.~\eqref{Ham2} allows us to calculate the number entropy $S_n=-P_1(t)\ln P_1(t)-P_2(t)\ln P_2(t)$, where $P_1 \equiv P(\ket{\phi_1})$, $P_2 \equiv P(\ket{\phi_2})=1-P_1$, and we suppose that the particle hops across the boundary.
 We obtain

 where $S_n(\phi, t)$ is calculated as explained above with a phase $\phi$ used to determine $h_j$ and $h_{j+k}$ which fixes the matrix elements in Eq.~\eqref{Ham2}.
-The origin of the combinatorial factor $f$ is explained in Supplemental Material.
+The origin of the combinatorial factor $f$ is explained in the Supplementary Information.
 It is enough to apply Eq.~\eqref{S_n_int} to range $k=1$ hoppings, after which generalization to all single-particle hoppings follows directly:

 Note that the first factor $k$ in the sum describes the possibility of range $k$ cross-boundary hopping to occur at $k$ positions.